rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 >Title proper: <CITE>平家 物語</CITE>
 >Variant title of manifestation: <CITE>Heike monogatari</CITE>

-### 1.25.3513.Y.Y Title proper containing a rebus (optional)
+### 1.25.3513.Y.Y Title proper containing a rebus (required)

-<a name="1.25.3513.1.Y.Y">1.25.3513.1.Y.Y</a>  If any of the first five words in the Title proper (or, if the Title proper begins with an article, the first six words) contains a rebus, provide additional title access for the title with the intended word or words unbracketed (see [0.4.17](/DCRMR/general-rules/Transcription/#0417-rebuses)).
+<a name="1.25.3513.1.Y.Y">1.25.3513.1.Y.Y</a>  If any of the first five words in the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words) contains a rebus, provide additional title access for the title with the intended word or words unbracketed (see [0.4.17](/DCRMR/general-rules/Transcription/#0417-rebuses)).

 >**Example:**
 >Title proper: <CITE>The [Bute] interest in the [city], or, The [bridge] in the [hole]</CITE>